TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

       - simulate via map/list/whatever
       - if comp compl use cq |> eval
 - ONCE above verified -> basic 5 (3param) + add'l 4(or as nded) -> Commando mode

-### From May 22 2023
-Wnn:
-    Run #s w/ tot 5 -> (1) Visible (2) Trivia (Rnd())
-    All Local ver of VSCd portable w/Lang Svr 4 AutoComp?
-    OR run from Partition w/o inet (How determine?) (switch Part.s poss?)
-    OR ChromeOS?
-Some other OS?
-Min ver of Linux?

-    Needs to allow compil8n; which opens up vulnerabil.s galore

-    How to disable/lock open ports?
-(SysTray lock @rsch)

-    Medium article on Defensive Prog (incl refs to Adapter Pattn/wrkBnch)

-    Jimmy -> Auth -> Mount -> App on JVM

 # Architecture